Sindhuhurakadli/Object-Oriented-Programming./README.md

-# Object-Oriented-Programming.
+## Object-Oriented-Programming.
-A modular e-commerce simulation showcasing OOP concepts like inheritance, polymorphism, abstraction, and exception handling.
-Perfect for learning and extending into a full shopping platform.
+🚀**A modular e-commerce simulation showcasing OOP concepts like inheritance, polymorphism, abstraction, and exception handling.
+Perfect for learning and extending into a full shopping platform.**

 This project is a simulation of an online shopping platform developed using Object-Oriented Programming (OOP) in C++.
 It demonstrates the application of core OOP principles such as inheritance, polymorphism, abstraction, and exception handling to model a real-world e-commerce system.